 Yet another hot spring hotel worth mentioning, but this one has a pretty incredible claim to fame!
 Though Tenguan Hotel may have been the first hot spring hotel in Beitou, Longnice is the oldest continuously running bathhouse in the district.

-Keeping with our historical theme, the Plum Gardens were once the summer getaway of Yu Youren, a famous Chinese scholar, politician, and calligrapher.
+Keeping with our historical theme, the Plum Gardens were once the summer getaway of Yu Youren, a famous Chinese scholar and politician.
 Not only that, but it also played a part in the war as an air raid shelter!

 As well as its immense history, the gardens themselves aren’t bad either!
 The yard is filled with lush bushes of sweet olives and juicy plum trees which bloom just before the arrival of the cherry blossoms.
 One of the many peaceful sights to see in Beitou!